iremharnak/simonGame/planning.md

 ## My game logic:

-there will be a 10sec time limit for the user to put input
+Shelved this idea-> (there will be a 10sec time limit for the user to put input)

 1- showSequence() {